faizamaqsood782-ship-it/Explainable-Methods/README.md

 ##  Dataset

 The dataset used in this analysis is the **Knockout dataset**, containing 30-nt sequences and associated scores.
-You can find it under: `data/30nt crispredict scores data.xlsx`
+You can find it under: `data/30nt crispredict scores data.csv`

 ---